dpw97/swypes/README.md

 # Swypes

 Swypes is a website for a meal planning company that is currently under construction.
-It was built with MongoDB, Express, React, and Node.js.
+It is being built with MongoDB, Express, React, and Node.js.

 ## Table of Contents